hktikhin/energy-forecasting/README.md

 cp .env.default .env
 ```
 ... and complete what is surrounded by `<...>`.
 For now, don't do anything.
 We will explain in detail in later steps what you have to do.

-If you have problems during the setup, please leave us an issue, and we will respond to you and update the README for future readers.

-Also, if you have any questions, you can contact me directly on [LinkedIn](https://www.linkedin.com/in/pauliusztin/).

 ## Poetry
 ##### ``<< free usage >>``